clementinezimnicki/clementinezimnicki.github.io/_projects/data_distribution.md

 My results were far more complicated than I had predicted.
 We are still making sense of them, but for now, it is safe to say that the dark-is-more bias is strong, though it is possible to reverse it in some cases.

 The article for this study is in prep, and will likely be published in 2023.
+This work was done in collaboration with Karen Schloss, Chin Tseng, and Danielle Szafir.